totally-/Linear-Regression-Models/README.md

 PRESS =  predicted residual error sum of squares

 NOTE: This program allows the user to enter one to six predictor variables, inclusive.
 The console must also be resized to display the output correctly.
-I left all comments in this submission in case I want to return to it later and make corrections.
+I left all comments in this submission in case I want to return to it later and make changes.
+This program could, and should, be written into a function.

 In this example, the dataset, "APPENC03", must be imported into R-studio.